Hazards Planning Center

 Allison Boyd, AICP

 Allison Boyd specializes in planning for disaster resilience and community sustainability.
 Currently, Boyd coordinates hazard mitigation and continuity of operations programs for Multnomah County, Oregon.
-Prior to moving to the Pacific Northwest, she developed recovery and mitigation plans for communities and managed the Post-Disaster Redevelopment Planning Initiative in Florida.
+Before moving to the Pacific Northwest, she developed recovery and mitigation plans for communities and managed the Post-Disaster Redevelopment Planning Initiative in Florida.
 She is a contributing author to Planning for Post-Disaster Recovery: Next Generation.
 Boyd's professional experience includes climate change adaptation, wildfire protection planning, comprehensive and environmental planning, emergency management, and business continuity.

 Moderator